Nimosteve88/ES-synth-starter/readmeFolder/Features.md

 This formula allows for seamless integration of transposition and octave adjustments, ensuring that pitch modifications remain musically accurate and responsive to user input.

+However, when the formula was initially implemented, the timing constraints were not met properly as the computation time to calculate exponents is signifcantly high.
+To solve this issue, the transposed frequencies were replaced with pre-computed values that can scale the frequency, also using the same formula above.
+These scaling values are stored in a lookup table, and depending on the amount of transposing required, the current frequency will be multiplied with the corresponding constant in the table.
+This would remove the extra computational time for exponential calculation, and after testing, satisfy the timing requirements of the system.

 ## 3. Key Matrix Scanning